linode/docs/docs/guides/tools-reference/tools/using-mcfly-to-search-bash-or-zsh-history/index.md

 modified_by:
   name: Linode
 title: "Using McFly to Search Bash or ZSH History with AI"
-h1_title: "Install McFly and Use McFly to Search Bash or ZSH History with AI"
+h1_title: "Install McFly and Search Bash or ZSH History with AI"
 enable_h1: true
 contributor:
   name: Jeff Novotny